Law Firms

 The new schedule of fees clearly stimulates interest in the electronic filing system: Several fees for online services are now, on average, 25 percent cheaper compared to fees for paper filings for the same services.
 The new fee schedule increases the discount on all official fees charged to small companies, individuals, nonprofit and public entities, to 60 percent from 50 percent.

-Legal basis is the new Industrial Property Law, in force since May 15th, 1997.
-Although Brazil is part of the Paris Convention and the TRIPS agreement, it is not part of the Madrid system.
+Legal basis is the Industrial Property Law, in force since May 15th, 1997.
+Brazil is part of the main Treaties and Conventions, such as Paris Convention, TRIPS, Nice (classification) and the Madrid Protocol as of October 2, 2019.

 Trademark protection is obtained by registration.
-Very limited rights derive from earlier use in commerce and special protection is afforded to well-known marks.
+Limited rights derive from earlier use in commerce and special protection is afforded to well-known marks.
+The system in Brazil is considered hybrid.
+It is a declaratory system, with the possibility of priority to registration if presented prior use in an opposition, respecting some particulars described in the Law.

-Registrable as a trademark are all distinctive and graphically representable signs, such as words, names, acronyms, letters, numbers, devices, combination of colors, three-dimensional forms and any combination of the mentioned signs.
+Registrable as a trademark are all distinctive and visually perceivable signs, such as words, names, acronyms, letters, numbers, devices, combination of colors when they are in a figure or logo, three-dimensional forms and any combination of the mentioned signs.
+As of October 2021, position trademarks are available for registration.

-The following trademark types are registrable: trade marks, service marks, collective marks and certification marks.
+The following trademark types are registrable: trademarks, service marks, collective marks, certification marks and position marks.
 They can be presented as word, figurative, combined (word + figure/logo) and three dimensional marks.

 Foreign applicants do not need a domestic registration nor domestic company incorporation.

 The application process includes a formal examination, an examination of distinctiveness and a search for prior trademarks.
-The processing time from first filing to registration is approx. 3 years.
+The processing time from filing to registration is approx. 18 months, in case of a smooth procedure.

-A trademark registration is valid for 10 years from the date of registration.
+A trademark registration is valid for 10 years from the date of grant.

 The registration is renewable for periods of 10 years.